rvpanoz/luna/README.md

      title="luna-icon" src="./resources/img/luna-v3.0.0.png">
 </div>

-## Binaries

-> binaries for windows and macOS will uploaded soon - stay tuned! :eyes:

-## Major changes since version 2
+## Major changes from version 2

 > Rewrite almost every component using React Hooks

 > Use rxjs to handle ipcRenderer events.

 > New design from scratch with MaterialUI

 > Better API for npm cli

 > Bug fixes

+## Binaries

+> binaries for windows and macOS will uploaded soon - stay tuned! :eyes:

 ## Development